Wabi Sabi: 8 Japanese Secrets for Living Perfectly Imperfect Life

-The Japanese can hardly explain the essence of wabi sabi.
+Japanese can hardly explain the essence of wabi sabi.
 Yet every resident of the Land of the Rising Sun knows about it.
-For the locals, the wabi sabi way is an internal, engraved in the culture wisdom of living perfectly imperfect life.
+For locals, the wabi sabi way is the internal wisdom of living a perfectly imperfect life, engraved in culture.

 Wabi Sabi - Japanese secrets for perfectly imperfect life - Roads and Destinations

-Wabi Sabi – Japanese secrets for perfectly imperfect life.
+Wabi Sabi – Japanese secrets for a perfectly imperfect life.
 Photo by Galen Crout

 8 Secrets from Japanese Wabi Sabi Philosophy for Living Perfectly Imperfect Life